-Take a look at the following statistics related to the make-up of the social sciences majors at Columbia University in the City of New York.
+Take a look at the following statistics related to the make-up of the social sciences majors at University of Pennsylvania.

-The following table and chart show the race/ethnicity for students who recently graduated from Columbia University in the City of New York with a master's in social sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from University of Pennsylvania with a bachelor's in social sciences.

 |Race/Ethnicity||Number of Students|

 |Black or African American||1|